Ukrainian Soldiers Evacuated From Mariupol Steelworks

 militants.Sweden and Finland have failed to respond positively to Turkey's 33 extradition requests over the past five years, justice

-Secretary of State Antony Blinken voiced confidence Sunday that Sweden and Finland would join NATO despite Turkey's opposition.Turkish
+United States Secretary of State Antony Blinken voiced confidence Sunday that Sweden and Finland would join NATO despite Turkey's

-Foreign Minister Mevlut Cavusoglu will meet Blinken in Washington on Wednesday, where Ankara's objections are expected to figure high on the
+opposition.Turkish Foreign Minister Mevlut Cavusoglu will meet Blinken in Washington on Wednesday, where Ankara's objections are expected

-unprecedented economic sanctions on Moscow but being blocked by Hungary over the economic cost."We are unhappy with the fact that the oil
+as part of an unprecedented economic sanctions on Moscow but being blocked by Hungary over the economic cost."We are unhappy with the fact

 But time is running out because every day Russia keeps making money and investing this money into the war."The war meanwhile is taking its